aishwaryamurahari/Noted/README.md

-# SummarizeIt - Chrome Extension with FastAPI Backend
+# Noted - Chrome Extension with FastAPI Backend

 A full-stack Chrome Extension that lets users summarize web articles and save them to their own Notion workspace using OpenAI GPT-3.5.